CraigChat/craig/SELFHOST.md

 - Creating multiple instances of Craig

 ## Pre-requisites/dependencies
 Craig can only be ran on a Linux machine.
-The installation has been tested on a fresh install of **Ubuntu 22.04** and **Kubuntu 23.10**.
+The installation has been tested on a fresh install of **Ubuntu 22.04** and **Kubuntu 23.10**, as well as Docker.

 The following `apt` packages will be automatically installed by the install script [install.sh](install.sh):

 ```
-make inkscape ffmpeg flac fdkaac vorbis-tools opus-tools zip unzip lsb-release curl gpg redis postgresql sed coreutils build-essential
+wget make inkscape ffmpeg flac fdkaac vorbis-tools opus-tools zip unzip lsb-release curl gpg redis postgresql dbus-x11 sed coreutils build-essential python-setuptools
 ```